-Indicator 17-18 18-19 19-20
+Indicator 18-19 19-20 20-21

 Teachers of English Learners

 Total Teacher Misassignments

 Vacant Teacher Positions

-Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc.

-^{}Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.
+Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc. \Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.

-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2019-20)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2020-21)

 All students at Malibu High have access to state-approved and district-adopted textbooks and instructional materials in all core academic areas.
-The district follows the state's K-8 guidelines and cycles for textbook adoptions with new mathematics materials purchased and implemented in the 2014-2015 school year and new English language arts for grades 6-8 adopted and implemented in the 2009-10 school year.
 All students, including English learners, have their own copy of textbooks.
-K-8 textbooks and instructional materials are recommended for school board approval through a comprehensive process by a districtwide committee of teachers and administrators.
+Textbooks and instructional materials are recommended for school board approval through a comprehensive process by a districtwide committee of teachers and administrators.
 Texts and instructional materials for grades 9-12 are reviewed by a school site committee and submitted for review and approval by the school board.
 Members of the public are invited to review recommended materials and make comments prior to board approval.